danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 And we are currently not charging customers for the extra computing runtime resoures.
 In short, there is no reason why we should not enable compute autoscale for customers when we are ready to do so.

-A screen mockup has been created to demonstrate the customer experience.
+The screen mockups are included here to demonstrate the customer experience.
+1.Customers can change the provisoined throughput RU/s as they can today.
+2.Customers can change between the standard (or manual) scale option and the autoscale optoin.
+3.Customers can change max provisioned throughput only after autoscale is enabled.
+4.Customers will pay the extra costs for autoscale.

 ![portal setting autoscale](portal-setting-autoscale.png)